emigraced/EmilyMills_T1A3/README.md

 ### System/hardware Requirements

-This app was created and tested using Ubuntu on WSL.
+This app was created and tested using Ubuntu on WSL, with Ruby version 2.7.1.
 No guarantees can be made for the performance of the app in other environments.

 ---
 ## Sources
 - The Sims Video Games from Electronic Arts
 https://www.ea.com/en-au/games/the-sims